Free Spirit Beading with Kristen Fagan: How To Make Earrings With Craft Wire

 Kristen starts her video discussing Craft Wire and the earrings she is making.
 Craft Wire is a permanently colored copper wire.
 It contains no metals other than copper and fine silver.
 Craft Wire is enameled and hypoallergenic.
 It is resistant to marring and peeling.
 It is a soft wire that can be work hardened to a half-hard temper.
 Soft Flex carries 18 gauge through 28 gauge.
 The most commonly used sizes.

 Kristen says she wanted to create jewelry for the season.
 She went with black Craft Wire, black beads and some shimmering gold Dichroic Glass beads.
 She selected her glass beads from Paula Radke’s collection.
-You can find Paula’s beads on her site or Fusion Beads.
 Kristen used Paula’s Dichroic Glass Charms.

 Kristen revisits a necklace she made for her September 11th broadcast.
 She designed a modern necklace with a wooden focal bead that had a pattern made with Easy Marble.
 Kristen did another design with the wooden bead.
 This time she used chain instead of Tri-Bead Czech Seed Beads.
 She says she thought of the variation because she seems to have so much chain lying around.